StackStorm-Exchange/stackstorm-backups/README.md

 packages installed:

 - `mongodb-org-tools`  (for the `mongodump` tool)
-- `postrgesql` (for the `pg_dump` tool)
+- `postgresql` (for the `pg_dump` tool)

 # Configuration

-Currently this pack's configuration is not done via config file and instead lies in the datastore.
+This pack's configuration is done via the datastore, not config file.
 The following keys need to be set:

 | Scope  | Key | Secret | Description |
 |--------|-----|--------|-------------|